Love

 Better Off will probably be a more reflective book than anomaly was: more big picture.
 The tone should be less show-off-y.

 The purpose of writing anomaly was for me to find love again, i suppose.
-And the point of Better Off will be to underscore the importance of having an optimistic interpretation of life.
+And the point of Better Off will be to underscore the importance of having an optimistic interpretation of life (especially after finding new love!).

 Learning To Be Thankful